umairmustafa753/car-autocomplete-task/README.md

 ### Project Overview.

 The Project target is to get the records of cars according to the user input text.
-Show Car Name, year and price to end user.
+Show the car Name, year and price to the end user.

 ### Project Task Perfrom.